From basic to elaborate, there's a sewing machine for every need

 Manual sewing machines are particularly good starter models for beginners or children.
-Many experts recommend mechanical machines if you just want to do simple, basic sewing, such as mending or crafting simple Halloween costumes or easy interior design projects.
+Many experts recommend mechanical machines if you just want to do simple, basic sewing, such as mending or crafting simple Halloween costumes or doing easy interior design projects.
 Interestingly, some owners -- even expert sewers -- praise mechanical models for what they can't do.
 Plenty of users aren't looking for fancy or expensive machines, and don't like the distraction of hundreds of stitches or a dozen buttonhole options.

 As you move up in price, the complexity and range of functions offered increases.
 For example, while a mechanical machine may offer between 12 and 25 stitch choices, you'll find hundreds of stitch choices in computerized models starting at about $400.
-Similarly, a budget model may make one buttonhole style while upper-end machines offer as many as 12, with different shapes and sizes.
-Some computerized sewing machines come with a USB cable for downloading stitch styles and other design features from the Internet.
+Similarly, a lower-priced budget model may make one buttonhole style while upper-end machines offer as many as 12, with different shapes and sizes.
+Some computerized sewing machines come with a USB input for downloading stitch styles and other design features from the internet.